khimo/khimo.github.io/bli-guides/_ideas/howto-join-spoken-notification.md

   -- Volume level for the AUDIO OVERLAY from 0 to 100: local VOLUME = 50

-  -- International language code (e.g: en-uk, en-us, es-es) local LANGUAGE = "en-uk"
+  -- International language code (e.g: en-us, es-es) local LANGUAGE = "en-us"

   -- This is the template used to create the spoken message, just change it to adapt to your language:
   -- Valid variables: $zone, $area, $name (origin product area, zone, name)